playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/facebook-api.md

             }
         },

-        // show the logout dialog
+        // Show the dialog with a logout button
         showLogout: function () {
             var self = this;
             var logout = document.querySelector(".fb-logout");
             if (logout) {
                 logout.style.display = "block";
-                if (!this._logoutHandler) {
+                // log out of FB when the button is clicked if (!this._logoutHandler) {
                     this._logoutHandler = function () {
                         FB.logout(self.loginChangeFn);